pinkest-nekomata/LaDS-Lore-Project/Items and Tech/Flux Nexus.md

 # Spacepedia
 A device resembling a rock sculpture.
 Its a totem embedded with diamonds.
 According to [[Xavier]], it can capture [[Metaflux]] and even resurrect [[Wanderer]]s.

+# Trivia
+* The Flux Nexuses are initially described as steles, which are a common touchpoint in Chinese culture often found at temples, tombs, and other important areas. ([Wikipedia](https://en.wikipedia.org/wiki/Stele#China))